blue-pho3nix/blue-pho3nix.github.io/content/page/about/index.md

             icon: user
 ---

-My name is Jackie, and I aspire to become a penetration tester.
-This blog contains my walkthroughs.
-Have fun exploring it!
-I hope it helps you win some CTFs and learn cool stuff.
+Hello!
+I'm Jackie, and welcome to my blog.
+Here, you'll find a collection of detailed walkthroughs designed to help you navigate the exciting world of cybersecurity challenges.
+I hope they help you win some CTFs and learn cool stuff! :)